 About Your Credit Score

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+We've written more about FICO here.

-Credit scores only consider the info contained in your credit profile.
+Your credit score is a result of your repayment history.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
-Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's willingness to pay back the lender.
+"Profiling" was as dirty a word when these scores were invented as it is today.
+Credit scoring was developed to assess a borrower's willingness to pay without considering other personal factors.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score is calculated from both the good and the bad of your credit history.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to generate an accurate score.
-If you don't meet the criteria for getting a credit score, you may need to establish your credit history prior to applying for a mortgage.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to calculate a score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply.